 A- Which fabric can be steamed and which one not:

 A fabric steamer works great for most of the fabrics, steaming is a delicate method to de-wrinkling.
-So, at first, you've to find out which fabric you can steam.
+So, at first, you have to find out which fabric you can steam.

 Silks, wools, cotton, and polyester fabrics can be steamed.
 And suede, waxed jackets, or fabric that may melt, these fabrics should not be steamed.